devendrarajsingh07/Trading-Log-Management-System-using-JS/README.md

 The original desktop version was converted into a modern browser-based application to make it easier to use, easier to deploy, and more suitable for academic and internship submissions.

+Developed and deployed an AI-powered crowd monitoring platform using YOLOv8, FastAPI, and JavaScript.
+Real-time analytics dashboard and reporting system were successfully deployed on Vercel and Render.
+Video inference requires higher-memory cloud infrastructure due to model resource requirements.

 ## Features
 - JWT-based login system
 - Protected routes